tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 After eight deaths in two weeks, I was desperate.

-I began Googling the ring's history online.
+I began Googling the ring online.
+It was such a luxurious and unique ring, I was curious if it had a history.
 It didn't take long to find the original owners.
 Lydia Morgan and James Carson.

-L.M. and J.C.
+*L.M. & J.C.*

 Just like our initials.

 The newspaper article from 1952 was brief but chilling: *Local Bride Found Slain on Wedding Night*.
 The accompanying photo showed Lydia wearing my ring.